 joined Fidelity in 1996 as a research analyst.
 He became a portfolio manager in 2002; between October 2002 and August 2005 he managed the Fidelity UK Aggressive Fund and between September 2005 and May 2007 he managed Fidelity Funds European Aggressive Fund.
 Since January 2008 he has managed Fidelity Special Situations Fund.
-Mr Shah took over responsibility for the Company's portfolio on 1 January 2008.
+Mr Shah was responsible for the Company's portfolio from 1 January 2008 to 31 August 2012.